badzianga/Quack/README.md

 ## Features
 Since Quack Engine is still in development, it doesn't have many features.
 However, for now, it allows you to:
 - create your own Engine-derived class with auto-called methods
-- create a scene with objects to which you can connect components
+- create a scene with objects to which you can connect components (Mesh, Camera)
 - render pre-defined meshes (plane, cube)
 - transform objects on the scene
+- use global direction light applied to all object

 ## Usage Example
 Code below shows a small example how to use the engine.
 Simple, work-in-progress documentation with described classes